Say hello to our new trainees

 There hasn’t really been any lows, we’re still sorting out kit sizes but that’s expected.
 Overall it’s been an amazing start to the course and a great week.
 Whilst I was definitely glad of a break at the weekend, as I’m sure everyone else is as they’ve all worked so hard.
 I couldn’t wait for this week and to progress further.

 Has anyone stood out to you this week?

 Everyone’s been great and all the Land & Wave team have made a point of saying how good it’s been working with them all.
 I’d have to say though that Ted has stood out for making it to the top of the Dancing Ledge hill first every time this week.
 Anyone who’s ever done that walk back up will know how impressive that is.

 What’s in store for week 2?

 We’ll spend Monday and Tuesday switching between Climbing and Kayaking.
 I’m especially excited to get the guys out there climbing, it’s my personal favourite and something I’m really looking forward to them starting.

 Then on Wednesday and Thursday we’re onto Canoeing and Navigation and finishing up our week with some Coasteering on Friday.
 All in all not the worst way to spend a week, if I do say so myself.

-This week we’ll be introducing you to the 16 adventurers who have made the change and started the journey to become outdoor instructors.
-Whilst you wait to get to know them check out the trainers who are taking them on the adventure.
+This week we’ll be introducing you to the 16 adventurers who have made the change and started their Outdoor Instructor Training.